executablebooks/jupyter-cache/README.md

 - Persistent
 - Separates out "edits to content" from "edits to code cells".
 Cell rearranges and code cell changes should require a re-execution.
 Content changes should not.
-- Allow parallel access to of notebooks (for execution)
+- Allow parallel access to notebooks (for execution)
 - Store execution statistics/reports
 - Store external assets: Notebooks being executed often require external assets: importing scripts/data/etc. These are prepared by the users.
 - Store execution artifacts: created during exeution